 I am a Parent Governor resident in Exning and with a son in KS1.
 I have been a member of the Governing Body since February 2019 and am a member of the Learning and Achievement Committee.
 I am an academic working in Higher Education as a Senior Lecturer in Criminology at the University of Hertfordshire.
 I am passionate about education and the pupil/student learning experience, advocating high quality teaching and support across all levels of provision.

 I have a public sector background and have worked in Local Government for over 18 years.
 I am currently working as a Waste Partnership Manager in Cambridgeshire and volunteer as the Leader for the Beavers Scouting Colony in Exning.
-I have three children, with 2 of them in Exning Primary school.
+I have three children at Exning Primary school.